 GeneCards Summary for ASPA Gene

 ASPA (Aspartoacylase) is a Protein Coding gene.
-Diseases associated with ASPA include canavan disease and mild canavan disease.
-Among its related pathways are Alanine, aspartate and glutamate metabolism and Alanine and aspartate metabolism.
-GO annotations related to this gene include hydrolase activity, acting on ester bonds and aspartoacylase activity.
+Diseases associated with ASPA include Canavan Disease and Mild Canavan Disease.
+Among its related pathways are Viral mRNA Translation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on ester bonds and aminoacylase activity.
 An important paralog of this gene is ACY3.